bugadani/EventSource/README.md

 EventSource
 =========

-EventSource is a simple library for PHP 5.4 and later to create event source objects.
+EventSource is a simple library for PHP 5.4+ to create event source objects.

 Usage
 ---------